maxGraph/maxGraph/README.md

 ## Examples

-To continue, please have a look at:
+For more complete examples than getting started,, please have a look at:

 - the [storybook stories](packages/html/stories) which demonstrates various features of maxGraph.
   - The stories are currently written in `JavaScript` and will be progressively migrated to `TypeScript`.